 I will add that I also like to think that the day came when Mary’s Not-Perfect girlfriend walked right up to the snotty neighbor at the well and asked, in front of everybody, if she’d heard how great Mary’s boy was doing now, having turned out to be the Messiah and all.
 And that she went on—not in the nicest way, and while making obnoxious air quotes with her fingers—to say something like “So who’s got the ‘perfect’ son now?”

 Perhaps you are starting to see the problem with me.

-Maybe she is praying serenely or maybe she is just trying to figure out what to do next, waiting for a friend to come and grab her hand and remind her to just breathe, to bring her tea, to urge her to perhaps eat a little something.
+Maybe she is praying serenely.
+But maybe she is just trying to figure out what to do next, hoping for a friend to come and grab her hand, to remind her to breathe.
+To bring her tea, to urge her to eat a little something.
 To help her to figure out what to do next, to defend her in town, to have her back.
-To remind her that her kid will be ok.
+To remind her that her kid is definitely going to be OK.

 This I can understand.
 In my own way, I have found a Mary to whom I am devoted.
 When we are together, there is no script, no crown, no hymns.
 I know her and she knows me and we are moms together.
 She is my friend.

 Second favorite Quiver Post of all time (but let’s face it, the bathing suit pad thing is forever entrenched in the #1 spot for me).
 MARY ROCKS!!!!!!!!!!!!!!!!!!
 And so does May.
 And, come to think of it, my friend…SO DO YOU!!!!